-The Proctor must have unrestricted privileges to perform the evaluation(s) that he/shethe Proctor will proctor conduct.
-The Clinical Service Chief will submit a form to the Credentials

-Committee attesting to the satisfactory completion of proctoring.
+The Proctor must have unrestricted privileges to perform the evaluation(s) that the Proctor will conduct.
+The Clinical Service Chief will submit a form to the Credentials Committee attesting to the satisfactory completion of proctoring.
 Documentation of the proctoring will reside in the Clinical Service Office.